-The function SpcSetData enables you to write data to the on-board memory before starting the generation.
-Depending on your operation system, the function is called with a different amount of parameters.
 Please refer to the relating chapter earlier in this manual.
 The examples in this section are written in Visual C++ for Windows, so the examples differ a little bit for the use with linux.

-As the data is written individually for every memory channel, it is important to know where the data has to be stored.
+As the data is read out individually for every memory channel, it is important to know where the data has been stored.
 Please refer to the data organization section, to get the information you need first.